sneakyturtle2007/The-Expanse-RPG-Character-Creator/README.md

 Executable in Executable-TheExpanseOnline_0.0.0.Pre_Alpha folder.

-To use just download the folder and run the exe.
+To use just download the contents of folder put them in a new folder and run the exe.

  0.1.0.Alpha-